remo-rcm/remo2-doc/README.md

 ## Contributions

-You are welcome to contribute documentation by simply adding it in the `rst` format.
+You are welcome to contribute documentation by simply adding a file it in the `rst` format.
 The source files are located in the `source` directory.
 The start page is defined in the `index.rst` file where you can include new chapters.
 If you are adding an external contribution, you can add it to the `externals.rst` index page and simply write your documentation into a plain `rst` file.
 Formatting it nicely is not important and can be done afterwards.
+If you are interested in formatting your text, have a look at the `syntax-examples.rst` file.